aimms/function-reference/predefined-identifiers/language-related-identifiers/allmathematicalprogrammingrowtypes.rst

 ----------

     The set :aimms:set:`AllMathematicalProgrammingRowTypes` contains the collection
-    of all possible row types available in the matrix manipulation library of AIMMS.
+    of all possible row types available in the GMP library of AIMMS.

 Updatability
 ------------